 Melatonin is a naturally occurring hormone produced by the pineal gland that has numerous biologic effects, including antioxidant properties and potential effects on the sleep-wake cycle and immune system functions.
 Melatonin is available as a dietary supplement.
 Long-term effects of supplementation are not known.
-Melatonin has been studied for its effect on anorexia in people with cancer.
+Melatonin has been studied for its effect on anorexia, depression, and fatigue in people with cancer.

 Effectiveness Not Established

 Research Evidence Summaries

 Del Fabbro, E., Dev, R., Hui, D., Palmer, L., & Bruera, E. (2013).
 Effects of melatonin on appetite and other symptoms in patients with advanced cancer and cachexia: A double-blind placebo-controlled trial.
 Journal of Clinical Oncology, 31, 1271–1276.doi: 10.1200/JCO.2012.43.6766

 To compare melatonin with placebo for impact on appetite in patients with advanced cancer